- What do I need to know about quitting?

 Non-tobacco snuffs can be used alone or mixed with regular snuff as a person is trying to cut down on tobacco.
-They are generally considered safe as long as you are not allergic to anything in them, but they have not been reviewed by the FDA.
+They are generally considered safe as long as you’re not allergic to anything in them, but they have not been reviewed by the FDA and there’s not much research on whether they help people quit.
 One study that used mint snuff as a substitute found that it helped reduce cravings in smokeless tobacco users who were trying to quit.
 But those who used the mint snuff were no more likely to quit tobacco than those who didn’t.
 If you choose to try a non-tobacco snuff, check the ingredient list to see what you are getting.

-Hypnosis: Hypnosis methods vary a great deal, which makes hypnosis hard to study as a way to quit tobacco.
+Hypnosis methods vary a great deal, which makes hypnosis hard to study as a way to quit tobacco.
 For the most part, reviews that looked at controlled studies of hypnosis to help people quit smoking have not supported it as a quitting method that works.
 As a way to quit using smokeless tobacco, hypnosis has been studied even less.
 Still, it might be useful for some people.
-If you would like to try it, ask your doctor to recommend a good hypnotherapist.
+If you’d like to try it, ask your doctor to recommend a good licensed therapist who does hypnotherapy.

-Low-level laser therapy: This technique, also called cold laser therapy, is related to acupuncture.
-Despite claims of success by some cold laser therapy providers, there’s no scientific evidence that shows this helps people stop using tobacco.
-(See our document called Cold Laser Therapy for more information.)
+This technique, also called cold laser therapy, is related to acupuncture.
+Despite claims of success by some cold laser therapy providers, there’s no scientific evidence that this helps people stop using tobacco.

 Other nicotine and tobacco products not reviewed or approved by the FDA